 Without further ado, here are some tips to help you not only survive your first solo trip, but to have an awesome time while you’re at it!

 1. Research.
 A lot.

 There are two main things you should know about traveling alone.
 The first is that it’s an exhilarating adventure and the best opportunity to be spontaneous during your travels.
 The second is that it will always be up to you, and you alone, to handle some of the not-so-fun spontaneous situations.
-Do yourself a favor, and do some research about where you’re going: tourist tricks to be wary of, unsafe areas, local customs, the works.
+Do yourself a favor, and do some research about where you’re going: tourist tricks to be wary of, unsafe areas, local customs, where to eat, the works.
 If you’re going to several cities, make sure that there is actual transportation between each place.
 In a foreign country, learn how to say a few key phrases: “hello”, “goodbye”, “thank you”, and “do you speak English?” are key.
 If you have a dietary restriction, learning how to say “I can’t eat…” will take you far.
 Or you can resort to playing charades or Pictionary to get your point across – you’ll probably make some friends that way.

 2. Book Accommodation

 You know what always gives me peace of mind when I’m alone?
 Knowing that I have a place to stay for the night.
 When you’re armed with the knowledge that you won’t be lugging your backpack around at midnight looking for a bed, anything seems possible.
 I like to use Booking or Hostelworld.
 Booking lets you cancel free of charge (the number of days in advance depends on the hotel) and usually has an excellent variety of budget hotels.
 Hostelworld is for when I’m on a tighter budget and opt for a hostel, but I’ve also found some excellent budget hotels on there as well.
 Don’t forget Airbnb either!
 It’s an excellent accommodation option.